stanleyn/pediatric_HF/README.md

 FNames=FNames[-ICInds]
 ```

-Now we will get the metadata corresponding to each file from the file name
+Now we will get the metadata corresponding to each file from the file name.
+This will allow us to record the Stim, and Class for each FCS file.

 ```R
 sList=strsplit(FNames,'_')